 From the 31st of May 2021, low-value road traffic accident claims must now be dealt with via an online portal through the Whiplash Reform Programme.
 This applies to those who are over 18 and drivers or passengers of vehicles.

-If you are seeking a whiplash payout in the UK, you must be able to prove that you meet the personal injury claims criteria.
+If you are seeking a whiplash payout in the UK, you must be able to prove that you meet the needed criteria.
 This means showing:

 - You were owed a duty of care.